RDCbum/RH_demo/docs/core/ERURH_PlanB_Conditional_Theorem.md

 ERURH Plan B Conditional Theorem (Mini-Paper)
 =============================================

+Status: historical mini-paper.
+For the current status and gaps, see `docs/core/ASSUMPTIONS_LEDGER.md` and `docs/core/RH_CLOSURE_CHECKLIST.md`.

 1. Introduction and context
 ---------------------------
 - Plan B gives an RMS/gates route to RH in the ERURH-alpha layer: combine growth of modes with β > 1/2, A2 low/tail bounds, and closed gates to exclude supercritical modes.